Manchester United complete surprise loan signing of Ighalo | Goal.com

 United reportedly enquired about loan deals for Leicester's Islam Slimani and Bournemouth forward Josh King, before ex-Watford frontman Ighalo emerged as their primary target.

-After successful negotiations on deadline day, Goal sources close to the situation can confirm Ighalo will arrive at Old Trafford on a short-term deal in the coming days.
+After successful negotiations on deadline day, Ighalo will arrive at Old Trafford on a short-term deal in the coming days with Solskjaer excited to add to his attack.

+“Odion is an experienced player.
+He will come in and give us an option of a different type of centre-forward for the short spell he’s staying with us," he said.

+“A great lad and very professional, he will make the most of his time here.”

 He transferred that form into the Premier League the following campaign, contributing 15 goals to the Hornets' cause as they successfully avoided the drop.